SteCodez/R-P-S/README.md

 ---
 #### **As a user using this application the things I would like to see are.**

+* As a user I would like the rules of the game to be made immediately apparent.
 * As a user I would like to see a working game.
 * As a user I would like to see a design that is not overly complicated.
 * As a user I would like to know the purpose of the site as soon as I enter.
 * As a user I would like to see all of the functions working correctly.
 * As a user I would like to see my score as I progress through the game.
-* As a user I would like to replay the game easily after completion
+* As a user I would like to replay the game easily after completion.

 #### **As a user returning to this application the things I would like to see are.**

 * I would like too maybe see the game difficulty changed by adding in Lizard, Spock.
 * I would like to see a highscore system.
-* I would like to be able to modify the amount of moves I have
+* I would like to be able to modify the amount of moves I have.
 * I would like to see more visual aids added into the project.
 * I would like to see a reset button before the end of the game.
+* I would like to possibly see animations for each option.
+* I would like to see images in place for the computer.

 ---
 ---